rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 As in the [previous tutorial][previous-tutorial] we have defined the Chain ID of Polygon's Mumbai Testnet, which we will be using to run the example.
 As previously mentioned, to deploy you contract, you will need some [Testnet Matic][mumbai].

 Next, we create some defaults for the states of both the `saleState` and the `redeemableState` (standard erc20 config) to be used in the deployment of our contract.
-You can check over the [docs for the smart contract][docs] for extra details about the inputs, with which you can experiment.
+You can check over the [Smart Contracts docs for the smart contract][docs] for extra details about the inputs, with which you can experiment.

 ### Add the Connection